informatica-unica/lip/life/README.md

 E 2,3 / 3
 ```
 Ranges of values can be specified with the a..b notation.
-For instance, the following rule states that the alive cells to survive are range from 0 to 5 and from 7 to 12, while died cells cannot born.
+For instance, the following rule states that the alive cells needed to survive
+range from 0 to 5 and from 7 to 12, while died cells cannot reborn:
 ```
 ES0..5,7..12/B
 ```